Kleefeld, Manitoba: Residents

 Kleefeld was and is home to a mainly Mennonite population, although the recent population growth has brought in many families of other ethnic or religious backgrounds.
 Due to its proximity to Winnipeg and Steinbach, most of the population commutes to work.
-It has a grocery store and a hardware-convenience store with an ice cream store that opens during summer, called "Happy Earl's Dawg House".
-They are both named "Schellenberg's" and both operated by the descendants of J.R.
-Schellenberg until spring 2013 when the Brother's Group purchased them.
 Some main industries are woodworking, cabinetry, farming, sauna sales, and large diesel repair.
 The community has a central park, which includes tennis courts, playground, baseball and soccer fields, a hockey rink and large skating oval in the winter.
 The rink is turned into a skate park for the summer, and they are currently raising funds for new playground equipment, a toboggan slide and other park upgrades.
 There is a K–9 public school (453 students in 2009–2010) with students bused from neighboring countryside.
 There is a local volunteer fire department.
 On the second weekend of August, Kleefeld holds its annual Honey Festival.